Mohammed Fellah

-Mohammed Fellah (محمد فلاح; born 24 May 1989) is a Norwegian footballer who currently is a free agent.
+Mohammed Fellah (محمد فلاح; born 24 May 1989) is a Norwegian former professional footballer who played as a midfielder.

 Club career

-Early career and Vålerenga
+Vålerenga

 Fellah was born in Oslo to Moroccan parents from Al Hoceima and was raised in Holmlia, a multicultural satellite town in southern part of Oslo.
 He started his football career with local side Holmlia SK before being discovered by Vålerenga.
 Fellah scored in his debut for Vålerenga in Tippeligaen. on 10 September 2006 in a match against Fredrikstad.

 When the Norway U18 team met Turkey twice in three days in August 2007, Fellah was badly injured in a challenge with Serdar Aziz in the second game and broke his calf bone.
 He required surgery, and lost the rest of the 2007 season.
 The injury would not heal properly, and during the fall of 2008 he had to operate again.
 Fellah came back fully in the 2009 season playing a total of 23 games in Tippeligaen.

 Fellah started Vålerenga's first 14 matches in Tippeligaen in the 2010 season and was voted "man of the match" in three of the games by Norwegian newspaper Verdens Gang.